cambridge-ceu/csd3/R/brms.md

 ```

 In case of compilng error, it is necessary to use the developmental version of rstan (2.21.3 at the time of writing), see below.

+## 2.20.4

+It turns out that this version compiles well under module `ceuadmin/R/4.3.3`.